BaderLab/EnrichmentMap_docs/CreatingNetwork.rst

 Creating Data Sets Manually
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-To manually create a data set click the |plus_button| button.
-A new data set will appear in the list
+To manually create a data set click the |add_button| button and select **Add data set manually**.
-and all the file input fields for that data set will be empty.
+A new data set will appear in the list and all the file input fields for that data set will be empty.

 To delete a data set select it in the list and then click the |trash_button| button.